JSON Feed = https://data.pengana.com/wp-json/pen/performance?investment_id=6545

 Past performance is not a reliable indicator of future performance, the value of investments can go up and down.
 None of Pengana International Equities Limited (‘PIA’), Pengana Investment Management Limited nor any of their related entities guarantees the repayment of capital or any particular rate of return from PIA.
 This information has been prepared by PIA and does not take into account a reader’s investment objectives, particular needs or financial situation.
 It is general information only and should not be considered investment advice and should not be relied on as an investment recommendation.
 The figures are unaudited.

-Source: PCG and Bloomberg.
+Source: PCG and Factset.

 PORTFOLIO

-Total portfolio holdings as at 30 Apr 2025: 56
+Total portfolio holdings as at 27 Feb 2026: 58

 • TOP HOLDINGS (alphabetically)